-The Field Placement Program is always excited to expand the pool of placements and advertise new opportunities to students.
+The Externship Program is always excited to expand the pool of placements and advertise new opportunities to students.
 It is very important that the externship experience is educational and that our student-externs receive valuable supervision.
 The program requires students to be supervised by a licensed attorney (preferably with 5+ years of experience).
 It is also important that the placement is compliant with the Fair Labor Standards Act.

 The employer signs an affiliation agreement at the beginning of the semester detailing the student's duties, signs-off on the first two student progress reports, completes a mid-semester evaluation, and evaluates the student's work at the end of the semester.